K Number

 Cardiac Functional Analysis (CFA)

-The CT CFA option is intended to be used with CT studies of the heart to assist cardiologists in assessing and evaluating heart and left ventricle function when producing a cardiac evaluation.
+The CT CFA option is intended to be used with CT studies of the heart to assist cardiologists in evaluating heart and left ventricle function when producing a cardiac evaluation.
 The CFA option includes semi-automatic heart and left ventricle segmentation, including identification of long and short axes across multiple phases; calculation of global metrics, including end diastolic volume, end systolic volume, stroke volume, ejection fraction, cardiac output, cardiac index, and myocardial mass; and calculation of regional metrics; including wall motion, percentage of wall thickening, regional ejection fraction, and polar plots.

 Coronary Artery Analysis